 - has specific variations for hard water, workout clothing, and tough kid stains

 - powder-style detergent possibly requiring an extra rinse to get all the detergent out

 Best unscented baby laundry detergent

 While most laundry detergent will still have some type of smell, unscented types are free of added fragrance and perfumes, which can be irritating to babies’ skin.
 If you want clothes to have a noticeably pleasant scent, these types may not be for you, as the goal here is a neutral or complete lack of smell.

-In addition to boasting 97 percent plant-based ingredients and 0 percent artificial fragrances, this detergent has excellent reviews from parents who are happy with its stain-removing properties.
+In addition to boasting 97 percent plant-based ingredients and no artificial fragrances, this detergent has excellent reviews from parents who are happy with its stain-removing properties.

 Fans of this detergent say it lives up to its unscented claims and it’s concentrated enough that a little goes a long way.
 One mom even says, “It washes out even the grossest and toughest stains a baby can make.”
 Anyone who’s gasped at a stained onesie knows the value in that!

 - 97 percent plant-based ingredients (US Department of Agriculture certified product)